-Statement from Barbados and Trinidad and Tobago regarding concerns about landing limits for blue marlin and white marlin/roundscale spearfish
+Statement from Barbados, Trinidad and Tobago and Saint Vincent and the Grenadines regarding concerns about landing limits for blue marlin and white marlin/roundscale spearfish

 Barbados and Trinidad and Tobago would like to express their deepest appreciation to the European Union and Cyprus for hosting the 24th Special Meeting of ICCAT.
 We would also like to thank the Executive Secretary, Mr Manel, and the Secretariat for their excellent work and support throughout the year and for the preparation of this meeting.